 The main differences between training as a psychotherapist and as a psychotherapeutic counsellor are the breadth and depth of the training, as well as the breadth and depth of your work with clients.
 What distinguishes psychotherapeutic counselling from other forms of counselling is the emphasis it places on the in-depth therapeutic relationship jointly created by the therapist and the client.

 When you’re exploring what courses interest you, think about what the course offers, the learning outcomes, how long it will take you to complete, the frequency of seminars, as well as the requirements for your personal therapy.

 As with most qualifications, psychotherapy training can be costly.
 As well as the course fees you should think about your living costs while you study, and the cost of textbooks, your personal therapy and supervision.
-Many training organisations offer flexible fee payment plans, and UKCP trainee members can apply for our annual Trainee Bursary Scheme in their final two years.
+Many training organisations offer flexible fee payment plans, and UKCP student and trainee members can apply for our annual UKCP Bursary.

 Some organisations offer flexible study options.
 If you don’t see a pattern of training that suits you it may be worth contacting the organisation to discuss your needs, as they may have other potential students interested in a similar approach.

 Many training courses offer a foundation level, which will get you up to speed with the course if you don’t have a background in a related field or relevant employment experience, such as working as a counsellor or a mental health nurse.
 When you apply, the training organisation will assess whether a foundation level is needed.